overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 - These templates work as shared logic, and the services can use those concrete instances to consume all these templates.
 - Refer how both the services are able to seamlessly call the validation templates using the concrete instances without rewriting the rules and orchestration - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/HandlersX.kt#L23-L34) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L22-L36).

+### Loose Coupling

-That means, any new service or service migration can borrow all those well-tested small and large features for _free_ with minor efforts!
-Moreover, the typeclass is entirely extensible to support more operations, in turn, to extend and expand our template base.
+Sharing code among micro-services is seen as an anti-pattern as it cause tight coupling.
+But, this is a loose-coupled sharing.
+As discussed above, these templates are "extensions" of typeclass and services (consumers) are the ones, which breathe life into them.
+That means, any new service or service migration can pick and borrow and extend those well-tested small and large features for _free_ with minor efforts!
+Moreover, typeclasses are entirely extensible to support more operations, in turn, to extend and expand our template base.

 ## Outcomes and Conclusions

 We achieved reusable domain logic using Ad-hoc Polymorphism, abstracting out the Effect using Typeclasses and Higher-Kinded Types, turing our Monomorphic code to Polymorphic.
 This is very powerful to model and migrate B2C-services.
 This **zeros-down the cost and effort** to rewrite and maintain common business logic across all services and service migrations.
-This can save a release cycle amount of work, bringing in real agility among scrum teams and startups to ship features faster.
+This can save a release cycle amount of work, increases project stability, bringing in real agility among scrum teams and startups to ship features faster.
 All of this is achieved with **Free & Open-Source** technologies.

 ## My Talk on this